markjeee/erparser/README.markdown

 change, it don't lie.
 It is as it is, and anyone who has some skills related to parsing CSV, import it to a database (mySQL), can run statistics against it, and see some trends.
-Instead of giving a few people access to this data, how about the entire country, and ever weirdo who can type a code in a screen can do their own analysis.
+Instead of giving a few people access to this data, how about the entire country, and everyone who can type a code in a screen can do their own analysis.
 For me, that's a bit exciting.
 For sometime, we always wonder how the election turns out in a particular town, what's the vote distribution.
 It would have been nice if the precinct level where kept